-If you’ve ever been on a diet, then you’ve found yourself spinning around in the Diet Cycle: restriction and hope, followed by feelings of deprivation and loss of control around food, followed by guilt and shame.
+If you’ve ever been on a diet, then you’ve found yourself spinning around in the Diet Cycle.
+Restriction and hope, followed by feelings of deprivation and loss of control around food, followed by guilt and shame.

 It’s like a treadmill that you feel like you can’t step off of.
-You might go around and around with the same diet, or you might swap in a new set of rules and restrictions, but you always seem to end up right back where you started.
+You might go around and around with the same diet.
+Or you might swap in a new set of rules and restrictions.
+But you always seem to end up right back where you started.
 Each time it feels a little more disempowering, demoralizing, and humiliating.
 It chips away at your self-esteem.
 It makes you feel like there’s something wrong with you.

 I’m going to tell you something that I bet on some level you already know to be true: dieting is a setup.
 Dieting is specifically designed to keep you coming back again and again and keep you blaming yourself each time you fail.

-6 Reasons Why Diets Don’t Work
+6 Reasons Why Dieting To Lose Weight Doesn’t Work

-1. They’re designed to be unsustainable
+1. Weight loss diets are designed to be unsustainable

 Many people believe that motivation is a talent – you either have it or you don’t.
 This isn’t necessarily true.
 Motivation is more like a skill.
 It’s something you have to build and strengthen, and the type you cultivate matters.
 Extrinsic motivation comes from something outside of ourselves – a reward, someone else’s approval, conforming to society’s definition of beauty, and even the avoidance of punishment or rejection.
 This is the type of motivation dieting relies on.
 Intrinsic motivation, on the other hand, comes from within us – doing something to achieve rewarding feelings like joy or pleasure, or doing something because it is connected to our core values.
-For example, exercising to reach a certain number on the scale is extrinsic, while exercising because it improves your mood is intrinsic.
-Extrinsic motivation can work in the short-term (the first few days and weeks of a diet, for example), but its power is short-lived.
+For example, exercising to reach a certain number on the scale is extrinsic.
+Exercising because it improves your mood is intrinsic.
+Extrinsic motivation can work in the short-term (the first few days and weeks of a diet), but its power is short-lived.
 For something to be truly sustainable, intrinsic motivation must be in play.

-3. Your pleasure is missing
+3. Your pleasure is missing from most diets

 4. Diets harm your relationship with yourself